SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="translate_modules"> Fortran Modules </h2>

-Modules were introduced in Fortran to modualize a large code by splitting it into separate files containing procedures and data specific to a certain application.
-A module is like a C++ class because it can encapsilate both data and procedures.
+Modules were introduced in Fortran to moralize a large code by splitting it into separate files containing procedures and data specific to a certain application.
+A module is like a C++ class because it can encapsulate both data and procedures.
 The svFSI Fortran code uses modules primarily to store and access global variables.

 C++ classes are used to implement Fortran modules.
 Fortran variable names are retained to prevent (or maintain) confusion.
 A C++ module name uses the same Fortan name converted to camel case.
-For example, several of the Fortan module names and the files that implements them are given below with the coressponding C++ class name and implementation files.
+For example, several of the Fortan module names and the files that implements them are given below with the corresponding C++ class name and implementation files.

 ```
    ================================================================================================